garylirocks/quickrefs/azure-active-directory.markdown

 - **Require approved client applications**
 - **Block legacy authentication protocols**
 - For a block policy, exclude at least one **emergency account**
+- You could also use sign-in risk (form Identity Protection) as a condition

 ### Session controls